PARTICIPATION REQUIREMENTS PACE AWARD 2022

 - a summary in abstract format with a maximum of 2500 characters (including spaces) for possible publication in the Belgian Journal of Hematology

-- a detailed project form with a maximum of 3 pages including a budget estimate Detailed project form PACE award 2022.docx
+- a detailed project form with a maximum of 3 pages including a budget estimate Detailed project form PACE award 2025.docx

-* templates are available in the submission tool
+* templates are available in the online submission tool

 ** applications in French or Dutch are acceptable, but the abstract/summary must be in English